ntop/ntopng/doc/src/alerts/syslog_checks.rst

 Syslog Checks
 #############

-Syslog checks are called whenever ntopng :ref:`Syslog target`.
-They are not real checks but rather are triggered whenever a syslog entry is received.
+Syslog checks are called whenever ntopng collects logs as described in :ref:`Syslog target`.
+They are not real checks but rather are triggered whenever a syslog event is received.
 Below you can find the various syslog families.

 ____________________